Mathematics & Computer Science

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in mathematics and computer science made a median starting salary of $52,850 per year.
+Data from the U.S. Department of Education shows that mathematics and computer science students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $52,850 per year.
 During this timeframe, most salaries fell between $50,425 (25th percentile) and $55,275 (75th percentile).

 Salaries According to BLS

 Math and Compsci majors often go into careers where salaries can range from $93,350 to $139,680 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.